anon-blue/anon.blue/README.txt

                                 three
                                                                 help
-  i can't say i thought that
+  i can't say i thought that today would be such a beautiful day but there it is

                                    am i dreaming?